-If you have pet fish, here are two resources to help you prepare for emergencies:
+If you have pet fish, here's a resource to help you prepare for emergencies:

 - Dealing with Aquariums and Ponds During Power Outages, North Carolina State College of Veterinary Medicine

-Ready.gov has a Web page (Pets and Animals) with information for pet owners about preparing for a disaster.
+Ready.gov has a brochure and a Web page with information for pet owners about how to prepare for a disaster.
 The Web page also includes tips for people who own large animals, like horses and livestock.

 The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (USDA/APHIS) has a brochure entitled “Saving Pets Saves Lives” that describes how APHIS can help local and state emergency response officials before and during an emergency.

-According to the Centers for Disease Control and Prevention (CDC), many disaster evacuation centers—specifically Red Cross evacuation centers—can’t accept pets because of states’ health and safety regulations.
-CDC has a Web page that addresses the health and safety concerns regarding animals kept in non-Red Cross evacuation centers (Animals in Public Evacuation Centers).
+According to the Centers for Disease Control and Prevention (CDC), many evacuation centers—specifically Red Cross evacuation centers—can’t accept pets because of states’ health and safety regulations.
+CDC has a Web page that addresses the health and safety concerns regarding pets in evacuation centers (Pets in Evacuation Centers).
 CDC also has a blog post that discusses 5 things pet owners should know to keep their pets safe in an emergency.